 Just to point out something you'll need to keep in mind, fuel injectors tend to fail in one of several ways:

-- The fuel injector's internal coil winding shorts out or becomes ‘open’.
+- The fuel injector's internal coil winding suffers an open-circuit problem or a short-circuit problem.
 This causes the fuel injector to stop injecting fuel.